Victortaiwo57/reconciliation-app/README.md

 3. Smart Forms with Confirmation
 Forms update dynamically based on user input.

-A confirmation modal appears before any action is processed to prevent mistakes.
+- A confirmation modal appears before any action is processed to prevent mistakes.

-If "Cancel" is clicked, the form becomes re-usable again (fixed in latest update).

 4. Automatic ID Lookup
 When recording payments or purchases, IDs for enrollees, schools, and items are automatically fetched from the database to maintain relational integrity.